Monthly case study critique of a high-profile SaaS company

 Including a call-out linking to other customer stories would be valuable for readers who want to find more information before signing up for a free GitLab trial.

-Stay tuned next month for a new critique, and in the meantime, check out our review of ServiceNow’s case study on SAP Success Factors.
+Stay tuned next month for a new critique, and in the meantime, check out our ServiceNow case study critique.

 We’ve got your back